How Can You Prevent Termites?

 Termites are a soft-bodied social group of insects of the scientific order Isoptera.
-Due to their way of life and eating habits they are able to cause severe damage to homes at a steady rate.
-It is very easy to distinguish termites from other similar small insects by simply comparing some of their traits such as the abdomen.
-The termites’ abdomen broadly connects the thorax unlike some other insects such as ants where there is a slender petiole that connects these segments.
-Moreover, the antennae of termites are threadlike or beadlike which is another one of their distinguishing features.
-Since termites tend to primarily eat wood, it is very necessary to have some sort of basic prevention measures.
+Due to their way of life and eating habits, they can cause severe damage to homes at a steady rate.
+It is effortless to distinguish termites from other similar small insects by simply comparing their traits, such as the abdomen.
+The termites’ abdomen broadly connects the thorax, unlike some other insects such as ants, where a slender petiole connects these segments.
+Moreover, the antennae of termites are threadlike or beadlike, which is another one of their distinguishing features.
+Since termites tend to eat wood primarily, it is necessary to have basic prevention measures.
 If you don’t, you might suffer an infestation from them without even realising it.
 (Related: How to get rid of termites)

 Diet, Behaviour And Habits Of Termites

 The typical diet of an average termite is the cellulose found in wood fibre.
-Some species of termites like the Formosan, love to invade soil and create mud tunnels.
+Some species of termites like the Formosan love to invade soil and create mud tunnels.
 These ‘tunnels’ serve as their nest.
 Just like honey bees, termites also have a queen that they follow.
 The queen can lay up to 1,000 eggs per day.
-When certain termites develop wings and are released from the colonies, they go on to establishing new ones.
+When certain termites develop wings and are released from the colonies, they establish new ones.

 Termite Prevention Methods